zefulgas/SS/race_conditions_lab/README.md

 - Do not forget to disable the protection against race conditions

 		sudo sysctl -w kernel.yama.protected_sticky_symlinks=0

+Do not forget to add to `vulp.c`

+		#include <string.h>

+- You may want to try first your script without trying to win the race.
+File `vulp-v0.c` sleeps for 3 seconds to give you a vulnerability window between the TOC and TOU.
+This one is easier to defeat.

 - Are you creating the correct symbolic link?
 Try

 		echo "hello" > /tmp/XYZ

 and see if the expected file is being written.

-- You may want to try first your script without trying to win the race.
-File `vulp-v0.c` sleeps for 3 seconds to give you a vulnerability window between the TOC and TOU.
-This one is easier to defeat.

 - Notice that if the program `vuln` writes on `/tmp/XYZ` while it has no link to another file then there is no way to win the race.
 The file `/tmp/XYZ` will then be owned by `root` and you can no longer link it anywhere.